restaumatic/bambik/README.md

 dimap :: Profunctor p => (s -> a) -> (b -> t) -> p a b -> p s t
 ```

-That is, `Profunctor p => p a b -> p s t` can be obtained from a pair of functions: `f :: s -> a` and `g :: b -> t` that we know as the explicit encoding of *adapter* optics.
+That is, `Profunctor p => p a b -> p s t` can be obtained from a pair of functions: `f :: s -> a` and `g :: b -> t` that we know as the concrete encoding of *adapter* optics.
-It turns out that there's also an inverse function from profunctor encoding to explicit encoding, hence profunctor encoding is isomophic to explicit encoding [PO].
+It turns out that there's also an inverse function from profunctor encoding to concrete encoding, hence profunctor encoding is isomophic to concrete encoding [PO].

 Similarly, for fixed `a`, `b`, `s` and `t`,
 ```haskell
 Profunctor p, Strong p => p a b -> p s t
 ```
-function is isomorphic to explicit encoding of lenses which is a pair of functions `get :: s -> a` and `set :: s -> b -> t`.
+function is isomorphic to concrete encoding of lenses which is a pair of functions `get :: s -> a` and `set :: s -> b -> t`.
 Additional constraint, `Strong p`, allows this function to use

 ```haskell